Gangs of Wasseypur: Music

 The soundtrack album of the two-part compilation of Gangs of Wasseypur has 27 songs, composed by Sneha Khanwalkar and Piyush Mishra, with lyrics by Mishra and Varun Grover.
 However, the album was split up according to the film's release.
-Part 1 has 14 songs which were released on 23 May 2012.
+Gangs of Wasseypur has 14 songs which were released on 1 June 2012.
 The film's soundtrack is heavily influenced by traditional Indian folk songs.
-The film score is composed by noted Tamil composer G. V. Prakash Kumar.
+The film score is composed by Tamil composer G. V. Prakash Kumar.

 The audio launch of this film took place in a unique way at a road show event, held in the streets of Mumbai, where Manoj Bajpayee, Huma Qureshi and Anurag Kashyap, had driven a jeep around the suburbs and the team danced on the streets wearing red gamuchas and has been making public appearances in them ever since.

-Raja Sen of Rediff gave a 5 star rating to the soundtrack calling it a "A strikingly flavourful and headily authentic collection of quirky music".
-Purva Desai of Times of India said "The music is brilliant and this album deserves all the praises."
-Shivi Reflections of Koimoi in her favourable review wrote that "Gangs of Wasseypur is a soundtrack which should be acknowledged for its experimentation and uniqueness."
-Joginder Tuteja of Bollywood Hungama rated 2 out of 5, stating that "Despite it being song-heavy, it doesn't quite boast of tracks that have a long lasting appeal."

-Sneha Khanwalkar had been nominated for various awards for the music of the 2 parts, including the prestigious Best Music Director award at the 58th Filmfare Awards.

 Marketing

 The marketing of Gangs of Wasseypur was noted for its uniqueness.
 Gamchha, a thin traditional East Indian towel was taken to Cannes, the Gangs of Wasseypur team danced on the streets wearing red gamchhas, after the Cannes Film Festival and has been making public appearances in them ever since.
 While most music launches in India happen with a big party in a 5-star banquet hall in Delhi or Mumbai, and formal announcements before the press, the music of this film, was launched in Patna.

 In another effective way of building the world of Wasseypur for the audience, a fictitious newspaper was made available online which was named Wasseypur Patrika.

 In keeping with the language and setup of the film, wall paintings instead of posters, reading Goli Nahi Marenge, Keh Ke Lenge – Gangs of Wasseypur were painted on walls across 20 cities.

 Gangs of Wasseypur mementos — The Gangs of Wasseypur team has made a memento consisting of bullets of a different era.
 While all sorts of weapons have been used in the film, this is the best thing one could give as a memento.